-The Lewis and Clark National Historic Trail (NHT) Geotourism Program covers the length of the Trail from St. Louis to the Pacific Ocean.
+The Lewis and Clark National Historic Trail (NHT) Geotourism Program covers the length of the Trail from Pittsburgh the Pacific Ocean.
 It is a collaboration between the National Park Service (NPS) and Solimar International (a sustainable tourism consulting firm) in partnership with a number of other organizations and individuals at the local, state, and national levels along the Trail.

 The goals of the Geotourism Project are: